-If you purchase and register a new or used boat other than a personal watercraft in your name, and do not have a Safe Boating Certificate, you may apply for a Temporary Safe Boating Certificate.
-It is valid for three months from the date of vessel registration.
-Within that time, you are encouraged to obtain a permanent Certificate of Personal Watercraft Operation.
+If you purchase and register a new or used boat other than a personal watercraft in your name, and do not have any kind of boating certificate, you may apply for a Temporary Safe Boating Certificate.
+It is valid for three months from the date the vessel was registration.
+Within that time, you are encouraged to obtain a permanent boating certificate.

-If you purchase and register a new or used personal watercraft in your name and do not qualify for a Certificate of Personal

-Watercraft Operation, you may apply for a Temporary Certificate of Personal Watercraft Operation after you have taken an approved 2 1/2 hour personal watercraft course.
+If you purchase and register a new or used personal watercraft in your name and do not qualify for a Certificate of Personal Watercraft Operation, you may apply for a Temporary Certificate of Personal Watercraft Operation after you have taken an approved 2 1/2 hour personal watercraft course.
 The temporary certificate is valid for three months from the date of vessel registration.
 Within that time, you are encouraged to obtain a permanent Certificate of Personal Watercraft Operation.

-Where do I apply?
-Apply in person at any DEEP Processing Office.
-See page 4 for locations and hours.
+You can apply for either temporary certificate in person at any DEEP Processing Office (see page 4, for locations and hours).